EmersonYang3/StoriesFromAStranger/README.md

 Thank you for being a part of this journey!

-## Version - Latest 01/10/2025
+## Version - Latest 01/10/2025 - 9 hours total
-**v1.1.0** - Release 01/10/2025
+**v1.1.0** - Release 01/10/2025 ~ 3 hours
-- New 3D Ui feature! (disbaled on mobile devices sorry!)
+- New 3D Ui feature! (disabled on mobile devices sorry!)
-- Upvote note
+- Upvote note button with number count
-- Downvote note
+- Downvote note button with number count
-- Flag vote (sends me a discord webhook with the contents!)
+- Flag vote (sends me a discord webhook with the contents)
 - Custom view expiration!

-**v1.0.0** - Release 01/09/2025
+**v1.0.0** - Release 01/09/2025 ~6 hours
 - UI Overhaul (still looks really bad though ._.
 I'll most likely change that in the future)
 - Database Integration (MongoDB)
 - Post your story for others to see!
-- Read stories from others!

 ## Future Updates
 - Daily Questions (prompts such as the ones from Hunter Prosper) >> **TBD** <<